Colombia

 Grant Period

-Senior ETAs are assigned to a different host institution, based on the experience gained during their first year and their academic profile.
-Instead of the Supplementary Project, Senior ETAs act as mentors for new grantees.
+Senior ETAs are assigned to a different host institution based on their first-year experience and academic profile.
+In place of the Supplementary Project, Senior ETAs serve as mentors to new grantees.

 Orientation

-Before arrival, the Fulbright Commission offers a series of informative webinars in which relevant information is shared regarding the grantees’ preparation, the visa application process, and grant document processing, among other key aspects for a successful grant start.
-The grant period begins with an Orientation Seminar organized by the Fulbright Colombia Commission in late July, developed under the hybrid modality.
-Attendance to the Orientation Seminar is mandatory for all ETA grantees.
+Prior to arrival, the Fulbright Commission offers a series of informative webinars that provide relevant information on grantee preparation, the visa application process, grant document processing, and other key aspects of a successful grant start.
+The grant period begins with an Orientation Seminar organized by the Fulbright Commission in Colombia in late July (hybrid modality).
+Attendance at the Orientation Seminar is mandatory for all ETA grantees.

 Candidate Profile

-Candidates with strong teaching experience or those who have worked with young adults are preferred.
-Also, candidates with undergraduate degrees in Education, English, Spanish, or Applied Linguistics are preferred, especially those with TESOL, TSL, or TEFL degrees.
-Educational Institutions in Colombia want ETAs to be native English speakers to improve both the English level and proficiency of students, teachers, and administrative staff, as well as the Language Teaching capabilities of its English teachers and instructors.
+Preference will be given to candidates with strong teaching experience or who have worked with young adults.
+Candidates with undergraduate degrees in Education, English, Spanish, or Applied Linguistics are also preferred, especially those with TESOL, TSL, or TEFL degrees.
+Educational institutions in Colombia want ETAs to be native English speakers in order to improve the English level and proficiency of students, teachers, and administrative staff, as well as the language-teaching skills of their English teachers and instructors.

-A successful experience for ETAs is deeply related to strong intercultural abilities, adaptation skills, flexibility, resilience, and a willingness to teach others.
-As the Fulbright ETA Program in Colombia is very diverse in terms of the host institutions, grantees may encounter diverse challenges not only in intercultural aspects but also in their professional experience.
-The demands and needs of each language program/department/campus may vary, even on a single campus.
+A successful experience for ETAs is closely related to strong intercultural skills, adaptability, flexibility, resilience, and a willingness to teach others.
+As the Fulbright ETA Program in Colombia is very diverse in terms of host institutions, grantees may face different challenges not only in intercultural aspects but also in their professional experience.
+The requirements and needs of each language program/department/campus may vary, even within a single campus.

 What is life like for Fulbrighters in the host country?